 Topic 1: Image and layout design

-In the first topic, you’ll explore visual and layout design by learning some key graphic design principles and basic skills in creating digital images.
+In the first topic, you’ll explore visual and layout design by learning key graphic design principles and basic skills in creating digital images.
 You’ll try out these principles and skills in Project 1 when you design a cover for an album, podcast or digital audio product.

 Topic 2: Making and remaking

-This topic explores material and making in design, introducing some product and physical design principles.
+The second topic explores material and making in design, introducing some product and physical design principles.
 It provides a step-by-step introduction to developing your drawing, prototyping, and communication skills.
 You’ll use these skills to complete Project 2 – to repurpose an existing object.

 Topic 3: Algorithmic design